denten-books/plain-text/1-chapter.md

 sound.[^ln1-formal] Paper, the literal substance intervening between the two, remained for them a transparent medium.
 Concerned with the stripping of surfaces, the formalist and later new critical research agendas stopped at the representational layer of the literary figure.
-In *Plain Text*, I would like to take the formalist program one step further, bringing it closer to a truly materialist poetics.
+I would like to take the formalist program one step further, bringing it closer to a truly materialist poetics.

 My interests lie in books and documents as literal devices.
 When asked in the context of media history, the question of literary surfaces gains an